Ashtonfield

 The level of residential development activity in Ashtonfield is very low in comparison to the average area assessed nationally by AreaSearch

-Ashtonfield has had minimal residential development activity, with fewer than one dwelling approval annually over the past five years (4 approvals in total).
-This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-Yearly growth figures can vary significantly due to the small number of approvals.
+Ashtonfield has had minimal residential development activity over the past five years, with fewer than four dwelling approvals annually.
+This low level of development is typical in rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
+It should be noted that such low approval numbers can lead to significant variations in yearly growth figures and relativities due to individual projects.

-Ashtonfield's development activity is notably lower compared to the Rest of NSW, and it falls below national averages as well.
+Ashtonfield's development activity is notably lower than that of the Rest of NSW, and it falls below national averages for property development.

 Frequently Asked Questions - Development